davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 - Note a few important differences from Java's arrays:

   - The size of the array must be a constant.
 That is, you cannot input the size of the array from the user, then create the array later.
-There will be a workaround for this later.
+There will be a workaround for this later when we introduce memory allocation (malloc).

   - There is no easy way to determine the size of the array (i.e., no equivalent of `arrayName.length` in Java).
-This shouldn't be a problem, since arrays must've had a known, constant size when created.
+This shouldn't be a problem, since arrays must have had a known, constant size when created.
+But it's up to *you* to track every array's length!

 - Referring back to the source file:

-  - Lines 2-3: the random number generator functions `srand()` and `rand()` are imported from stdlib.h.
-We also include time.h to gain access to the `time()` function, which returns the number of seconds since 00:00 Jan 1, 1970 (known as Unix Time).
+  - Lines **2-3**: the random number generator functions `srand()` and `rand()` are imported from `stdlib.h`.
+We also include `time.h` to gain access to the `time()` function, which returns the number of seconds elapsed since 00:00 Jan 1, 1970 (known as Unix Time or Epoch Time).

-  - Lines 9-10: declare and/or initialize two arrays.
-Notice that, either the values are known a priori and are initialized (Line 9), or the size of the array is given as a constant (Line 10).
+  - Lines **9-10**: declare and initialize two arrays.

-  - Lines 13-16: shows the common for-loop to access array elements.
+  - Lines **13-16**: shows the common for-loop to access array elements.
 One thing to point out is that the indexing variable cannot be declared in the for-loop in C.

   - Lines 19: to use the random number generator, we need to first seed it with an unsigned integer.
 It is common to the current time as the seed.

   - Lines 23: after seeding, we can call `rand()` return a number in the range of [0, RAND_MAX].

-- Do these exercises (not graded):
+- **Do these exercises (not graded):**

-  - What is the value of `RAND_MAX` on your machine?

-  - What happens if you use `rand()` without seeding it first?
-Try pulling the call to `srand()` out, and run the program a few times.

   - Set a value at an out-of-bounds index for one of the arrays (e.g.,` B[6] = 10;`), and then print out the array element at that index.
 Do you get runtime errors?

+  - What happens if you use `rand()` without seeding it first?
+Eliminate the call to `srand()`, and run the program a few times.
+What does this tell you about the connection between `srand()` and `rand()`?

 ##### Strings

 A string in C is essentially an array of `chars`, with one important caveat: The character sequence must be terminated with the null character `'\0'`, which has an integer value of 0.
-Therefore, C strings are often called "null-terminated strings" in literature.
+Therefore, C strings are also called "null-terminated strings."

 - The following code creates a character array of size 20, and is initialized with a string of length 11, `"Puget Sound"`.
 Even though the string is only 11 characters long, it actually occupies 12 elements to store the terminating null character.